kubernetes-sigs/aws-efs-csi-driver/examples/kubernetes/access_points/README.md

 ### Create Access Points (in EFS)
 Following [this doc](https://docs.aws.amazon.com/efs/latest/ug/create-access-point.html), create a separate access point for each independent data store you wish to expose in your cluster, tailoring the ownership and permissions as desired.
-Note that there's no need to use different EFS volumes.
+There is no need to use different EFS volumes.

+**Note**: Although it is possible to [configure IAM policies for access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html#access-points-iam-policy), by default no additional IAM permissions are necessary.

 This example assumes you are using two access points.

 ### Edit [Persistent Volume Spec](./specs/example.yaml)